rjia0013/nativebuddies/README.md

 Within each iteration folder, each page of the website own a folder named by page.

-Under each page folder, the html, css and js files are classfied by folder.
+Under each page folder, the html, css, js files and images are classfied by folder.